Promote wound healing: the best tips

 Privacy Policy

 We use analysis methods (e. g. cookies) to measure how often our site is visited and how it is used.
-In addition, we use cookies to link your page visits and website use with your customer data stored in our CRM in order to be able to address you individually, i.e. based on interests and usage.
+In addition, we use cookies to link your page visits and website use with your customer data stored in our CRM system in order to be able to address you individually, i.e. based on interests and usage.
 We embed third-party content from other providers (e. g. videos) on our site.
 We have no influence on further data processing and any tracking by the third party provider.
+In this context, we also use service providers in third countries outside the EU that may not have an adequate level of data protection, which harbors the following risks: Access by authorities without informing the data subject, no data subject rights, no legal remedies, loss of control.

 With your settings you consent to the processes described above.
 You can revoke your consent with effect for the future.
 You can find more information in our privacy policy.